chirun-ncl/chirun-lti-docker/README.md

-# Docker Compose Recipe for NCL CourseBuilder LTI Tool
+# Docker Compose Recipe for Chirun LTI Tool

-This repository contains everything needed to run the NCL CourseBuilder LTI tool in Docker containers.
+This repository contains everything needed to run the Chirun LTI tool in Docker containers.

 ## Documentation